hollyschinsky/PushNotificationSample/readme.md

 ### ** PRE-REQUISITES

-You must install the following plugins for this app to work properly!
+You must install the following plugins for this app to work properly:

 - console
 - device